IEthanHD/Framework/README.md

 # Bugs and Errors:

+This mission is buggy and I am actively looking to get it fully functional so it is amazing.com

 # License:
 The Framework (Altis Life RPG) by AsYetUntitled is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License] (http://creativecommons.org/licenses/by-nc-nd/4.0/deed.en_US)